 Their work is an indication of their quality and skills.
 It also showcases their technical capabilities.

 Start by visiting apps, websites, and other software that they’ve worked on.

 Keep an eye on these features:

-Before hiring a software company, you need to be sure about their capabilities.
+Before hiring an outsourcing software development company, you need to be sure about its capabilities.

-Start by asking their team to work on a trial project.
+Start by asking their team to work on a trial software development project.
 Their performance on this project can help you decide whether you want to continue working with them.